Indian tech startups raised a record $10.5 billion in 2018, but concerns remain

 Noida, India-based Paytm, which has over 200 million active users, will have to face WhatsApp, the Facebook-owned service that counts India as its biggest market.
 WhatsApp entered Paytm’s territory when it rolled out payment service to some 1 million users in the country last year.
 It is currently working with regulators on a nationwide rollout of the feature.

 In Q3 2018, Uber India held its “strongest position ever — as the ride-sharing leader in India,” according to a leaked email.
-The company told CNBC that it planned to continue to investing heavily in the country.
+The company told CNBC that it planned to continue investing heavily in the country.
 On the ecommerce front, Amazon is quickly closing in on the lead held by Flipkart, according to a recent Barclays report obtained by VentureBeat.

 In the meantime, Chinese developers are invading India, quickly dominating the Google Play Store chart in the nation.
 With early startups receiving less funding than before, India will likely see more foreign players win much of the market.
 “So, how do we create the organizations/businesses of the future that will propel the digital economy of a trillion dollars?” analyst Kawoosa asks.
 We should get more clarity this year.